 USAID is enhancing the quality of primary education through targeted early grade reading interventions.
 Activities strengthen teaching methodologies and develop appropriate learning material to help students build a stronger foundation for learning.

 USAID has developed an Early Grade Reading Approach titled Maziko a Kuwerenga (Foundations of Literacy) that has built the capacity of over 44,000 school teachers and administrators in reading methodologies, and provided phonics-based complementary readers to over 200,000 Standard 1 learners to provide a core instructional program for Malawian students.
-USAID has also developed and is piloting a new Timawerenga!
-(We can Read) phonetic digest that provides short, simple decodable texts in local languages that communities and parents transcribe into low cost readers for students.
-This will reduce the cost to approximately four cents a book.
-To complement these efforts USAID is also implementing Tiwerenge Ndi Ana Athu (TiaNA) (Let us read with our children).
+In 2013 USAID launched the Early Grade Reading Activity which will expand these methodologies to impact over 800,000 students in Standards 1-3.
+USAID has also developed a new Timawerenga!
+(We Can Read!) phonetic digest that provides simple decodable texts in local languages that communities and parents transcribe into low cost readers for students.
+To complement these efforts USAID is also implementing Tiwerenge Ndi Ana Athu (TiaNA) (Let Us Read With Our Children).
 This program will accelerate children’s reading through cost effective, community-driven, extracurricular reading activities using low cost materials in after school programs and reading camps.
 Non-literate parents are being trained on simple activities they can do at home to improve children’s language and vocabulary skills.

-In 2012, USAID interventions increased student reading skills by 14% in letter sound identification, and 42% in familiar word reading.
+Current activities build on former USAID reading interventions that increased student reading skills by 14% in letter sound identification, and 42% in familiar word reading.
 This contributed to an increase of 36% in reading fluency and a 43% increase in reading comprehension.

 Reading creates the foundation for lifelong learning and social and economic development for Malawi.